open-telemetry/opentelemetry-specification/specification/logs/data-model.md

 [Logger Name](https://docs.oracle.com/javase/7/docs/api/java/util/logging/Logger.html#getLogger(java.lang.String)))
 the Logger Name SHOULD be recorded as the Instrumentation Scope name.

-Version is optional.
-Name SHOULD be specified if version is specified, otherwise Name is optional.
+ShortName and Version are optional.
+Name SHOULD be specified if version or short name is specified, otherwise Name is optional.

 ### Field: `Attributes`